kiran-g/katacoda-scenarios/dockerintro/createimagenodejsapplication/intro.md

-Steps to create the docker image for a binary application without any external runtime requirements
+Steps to create the docker image for a nodejs application with the nodejs runtime and npm dependencies

 Steps:
 * Install docker.